Manu’s Menu

 Instructions

-1. Wash the tomatoes and put 4 of them in a pot with boiling water.
-Leave them in it for 5 minutes, then drain them and peel them (be careful – they are hot!).
+• Wash the tomatoes and place 4 of them into a pot of boiling water.
+Leave them in the water for 5 minutes, then drain and peel them carefully, as they will be very hot.

-2. Remove the seeds and chop the peeled tomatoes in pieces.
-Keep aside.
+• Remove the seeds from the peeled tomatoes and chop them into small pieces.
+Set aside.

-3. Remove the seeds from the remaining tomatoes and chop them.
-Keep aside.
+• Remove the seeds from the remaining tomatoes and chop them into small pieces.
+Reserve them for later.

-4. Wash the basil leaves and put them in a mortar with the garlic cloves and a pinch of salt and pepper.
-Using the pestle, make them into a thin paste.
+• Wash the basil leaves and place them into a mortar with the garlic cloves, salt, and pepper.
+Using the pestle, crush everything into a smooth paste.

-5. Add the cut peeled tomatoes and keep working with the pestle to combine all the ingredients.
+• Add the chopped peeled tomatoes and continue working with the pestle until all the ingredients are well combined.

-6. Pour the mixture into a bowl, add the extra virgin olive oil and the remaining tomatoes (unpeeled).
-Mix.
+• Transfer the mixture to a bowl, add the extra virgin olive oil and the remaining chopped tomatoes with the skin on, then mix well.

 « RICOTTA CROSTATA